The Best Ligature for Alto Saxophone: Comparison Review

 The Eddie Daniels Rovner Versa Ligature

-This is why I highly recommend this ultimate ligature:
+This is why I highly recommend this as the best saxophone ligature.

 The Eddie Daniels Rovner Versa ligature.
 You will notice a huge difference in different sounds and overall feel.